Moneyline Betting

 What is a Moneyline 3-Way No Push?

-Some sportsbooks offer you the chance to use a special moneyline bet called a moneyline 3-way no push.
+Some sportsbooks offer you the chance to use a moneyline bet called a moneyline 3-way no push.
 The best way we can describe this wager is to look at any soccer bet.
-When you look at a soccer game, they offer you a moneyline bet for the home team, the visitors, or if there is a draw.
-This is not a default bet when browsing other sports, like football, basketball, hockey, and baseball, because of overtime.
-This type of wager exists to give you the chance to bet on a tie and you will either win or lose; no push.
+When you look at a soccer game, they offer you a moneyline for the home team, the visitors, or if there is a draw.
+This is not a default bet when browsing other sports, like football, basketball, hockey, and baseball.
+This type of wager allows you to bet on a tie, and you will either win or lose; no push.

 Removing the chance of a push from the moneyline bet drastically increases your odds.
 We don’t mean you have a higher chance of winning.
-We mean if you were correct with your prediction, you would stand to win more.
+If you were correct with your prediction, you would stand to win more.
 The amount you could win varies depending on the sportsbook.
-At the PointsBet Sportsbook, the Flyers play the Jets and the traditional moneyline is +160 and -196, respectively.
+At the PointsBet Sportsbook, the Flyers play the Jets, and the traditional moneyline is +160 and -196, respectively.
 The moneyline 3-way bet is -125 Jets, +215 Flyers, and +350 for a draw.
-Introducing the third option makes it less likely for you to have a winning bet, but who wants a push, anyway?
+Introducing the third option makes it less likely for you to have a winner, but who wants a push, anyway?

 Moneyline Calculator